chrisatcdm/MML-clock-controllers/README.md

 ## Button Connections

-Normally open-circuit should be connected to GPIO0, GPIO1, GPIO2, and GPIO3 and ground.
+Normally open-circuit buttons should be connected to GPIO0, GPIO1, GPIO2, and GPIO3 and ground.
 GPIO mapping can of course be changed in the code.

 ## Key Mapping